Johnny Clegg: Savuka

 Together with the black musician and dancer Dudu Zulu, Clegg went on to form his second inter-racial band, Savuka, in 1986, continuing to blend African music with European influences.
 The group's first album, Third World Child, broke international sales records in several European countries, including France.
 The band went on to record several more albums, including Heat, Dust and Dreams, which received a Grammy Award nomination.
 Johnny Clegg and Savuka played both at home and abroad, even though Clegg's refusal to stop performing in apartheid-era South Africa created tensions with the international anti-apartheid movement.
 Despite his high-profile (and personally hazardous) opposition to the South African regime, this led to Clegg's expulsion from the British Musicians' Union, in what one writer has since called "a fit of pique".
 In one instance, the band drew such a large crowd in Lyon that Michael Jackson cancelled a concert there, complaining that Clegg and his group had "stole[n] all his fans".
 In 1993, the band dissolved after Dudu Zulu was shot and killed while attempting to mediate a taxi war.

 Juluka reunion and solo career

 Briefly reunited in the mid-1990s, Clegg and Mchunu reformed Juluka, released a new album, and toured throughout the world in 1996 with King Sunny Adé.
 In the following years, Clegg recorded several solo albums.

-During one concert in 1999, he was joined onstage by South African President Nelson Mandela, who danced as Johnny Clegg sang the protest song "Asimbonanga" that Savuka had dedicated to Mandela.
+During one concert in 1999, he was joined on stage by South African President Nelson Mandela, who danced as Johnny Clegg sang the protest song "Asimbonanga" that Savuka had dedicated to Mandela.
 Asimbonanga became an anthem of protest for the Mass Democratic Movement's umbrella organisation, the United Democratic Front.
 During Mandela's illness and death in 2013, the video of the concert attracted considerable media attention outside South Africa.

-His touring schedule was abbreviated in 2017 after he underwent surgery for pancreatic cancer, and Clegg performed his last concert in Harare, Zimbabwe in November 2018.
+His touring schedule was abbreviated in 2017 after he underwent surgery for pancreatic cancer, and Clegg performed his last concert in Harare, Zimbabwe on 3 November 2018..